nathanlem1/Transformer-PyTorch/README.md

 ## Installation

 Git clone this repo and install dependencies to have the same environment configuration as the one we used.
-Note that we trained all models on a single NVIDIA GeForce RTX 2080 Ti GPU.
+Note that we trained it on a single NVIDIA GeForce RTX 2080 Ti GPU.

 ```
 git clone https://github.com/nathanlem1/Transformer-PyTorch